Course Code: GES515

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.

-Yes.
-Upon completion of the course, you will be prepared to sit for the Residential Interior Designer Exam (R.I.D.E.) offered through the Designer Society of America (DSA).
+Yes, the tuition includes the R.I.D.E. exam as your final exam in the course.
+Upon completion of the course, you will be prepared for the Residential Interior Designer Exam (R.I.D.E.) offered through the Designer Society of America (DSA).
 The R.I.D.E. credential will increase your status with potential clients and make you a stronger candidate in the industry.
-Once you achieve this certification, you can qualify for a free one-year DSA membership, and you may be able to participate in an optional 40-hour internship through DSA, if you meet certain eligibility requirements.
+Once you achieve this certification, you can qualify for a free one-year DSA membership, which is a $295 value for designers, and you may be able to participate in an optional 40-hour internship through DSA if you meet specific eligibility requirements.

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.